hirosystems/docs/docs/hiro-archive/guides/use-stacks-blockchain-api-archive.md

 ### Where to Download Archives

-Depending on the [restoration method](#restoration-methods), Stacks Blockchain API archives for each network can be found at the following locations:
+Depending on the restoration method used above, the Stacks Blockchain API archives for each network can be found at the following locations:

 - Postgres database dump
   - mainnet: https://archive.hiro.so/mainnet/stacks-blockchain-api-pg/